-I can say that with confidence because we talk to merchants daily who are ready to ditch the tricky business of managing multiple payment gateways—two, three, four, sometimes even five or six.
+I can say that with confidence because we talk to businesses daily who are ready to ditch the tricky business of managing multiple payment gateways—two, three, four, sometimes even five or six.
 How did they get there?
-Specifics vary by merchant, but the gist is this: The gateway they’d started with couldn’t do the heavy lifting required for real business growth, so they did what they thought was best and added another to fill in the gaps.
+Specifics vary by business, but the gist is this: The gateway they started with couldn’t do the heavy lifting required for real business growth, so they did what they thought was best and added another to fill in the gaps.

 1. You have to manage multiple vendors, contracts, and relationships.
 In case Michael Keaton hasn’t already proven this point, multiples of anything are bound to cause headaches.
 You’ll of course have to negotiate individual contracts with each vendor; beyond that it’s the inefficiencies created simply by having to juggle the small demands associated with each.
 Committing to a single, more capable vendor not only removes management responsibilities from your daily workload, it also lets you develop a partnership with a payment gateway you can trust.

 2. You miss out on volume pricing discounts.
 As you know, gateway pricing is usually based on sales volume.
 Splitting your business among multiple payment gateways means you’re spreading out sales—which makes it that much more difficult to achieve the necessary volume for reduced pricing.
 Sticking with just one payment processor puts the odds back in your favor.